-With the effects of the COVID-19 pandemic fast disappearing, the economy is steadily getting back on track.
-Barring the initial lockdown due to the omicron variant in January 2022, the year has gone well so far.
-India's economy grew by 13.5% in the April-June period this fiscal - the fastest in the last four quarters - on account of better performance by the agriculture and services sectors.
-India remained the fastest growing major economy as China registered economic growth of 0.4% in the April-June 2022 quarter.
-The Indian economy grew by 20.1% in April-June 2021-22, as per the data released by the National Statistical Office (NSO).
-The gross domestic product (GDP) expanded by 8.4% in July-September 2021, 5.4% in October-December 2021 and 4.1% in January-March 2022.
+With the effects of the COVID-19 pandemic behind us, the Indian economy grew by 13.1% in theApril-June period this fiscal - the fastest in the last four quarters - on account of better performance by the agriculture and services sectors.
+India remained the fastest growing major economy as China registered economic growth of 0.84% in the April-June 2023 quarter.
+The Indian economy grew by 13.1% in April-June 2022-23, as per the data released by the National Statistical Office (NSO).2